gotson/komga-website/src/installation/docker.md

 ### Automatic updates

-You can use tools like [Ouroboros](https://github.com/pyouroboros/ouroboros) or [Watchtower](https://github.com/containrrr/watchtower) to automatically update your containers.
+You can use [Watchtower](https://github.com/containrrr/watchtower) to automatically update your containers.